sheeiavellie/api-bars/README.md

 - Developer API
 - Will be continued

+## App
+Curently working on mobile flutter app that will use this API.

 ## Support
 I will always keep it 100% free, but if you want you can help me keep it running by [donating here](https://www.donationalerts.com/r/sheeiavellie). :)
 ## Getting Started